yozorajs/yozora/README.md

    [inline-code][]          | A fragment of computer code, such as a file name, computer program, or anything a computer could parse
-   [inline-formula][]       | A fragment of inline formula in latex syntax [link][]                 | A hyperlink [reference-image][]      | An image through association, or its original source if there is no association [reference-link][]       | A hyperlink through association, or its original source if there is no association.
+   [inline-formula][]       | A fragment of inline formula in latex syntax [link][]                 | A hyperlink [link-reference][]       | A hyperlink through association, or its original source if there is no association.
-   [text][]                 | Literal contents
+   [reference-image][]      | An image through association, or its original source if there is no association [text][]                 | Literal contents